-Changes in gene expression level related to phytohormone response in the F1 hybrid
+Gene expression level changes related to phytohormone response in the F1 hybrid

-Based on comparison of the transcriptome between the B. napus F_1 hybrid and its two parents in SAM and YFB, we found substantial transcriptional reprogramming following hybridization, with 0.8-2.3% of genes showing altered expression levels in the hybrid.
-The majority of these genes were upregulated in F_1 .
+Based on transcriptome comparison between the B. napus F_1 hybrid and its two parents in SAM and YFB, we found substantial transcriptional reprogramming following hybridization with 0.8%-2.3% of genes showing altered expression levels in the hybrid.
+The majority of these genes were up-regulated in F_1 .
 Analysis of the biological process GO terms associated with DEGs in F_1 revealed a preponderance of defense- and hormone-related processes in all three samples.
-Interestingly, a recent study in Arabidopsis (Groszmann et al., 2015) also reported that a

-Figure 11.
-Methylation patterns in the two parents and their F_1 hybrid.
+Interestingly, a recent study in Arabidopsis (Groszmann et al., 2015) also reported that a large proportion of GO terms of DEGs between F_1 and its parents was involved in defense and stress response.
+Among the defense- and hormone-related DEGs uncovered in the hybrid were those encoding enzymes involved in biosynthesis of IAA and SA together with downstream genes regulated by the two hormones.
+These altered gene activities are of potential importance in generating the heterotic phenotype regarding that IAA and SA are key regulators of plant defense responses and are also major controllers of plant structure and growth (Busov et al., 2008; Kazan and Manners, 2009).
+We found that the